Ashmitabasnyat9/Final-year-project/README.md

 with a pool size of (2,2) is then applied, resulting in an output with dimensions (6,6,64).
 After the second pooling layer, a flatten layer is applied to convert the 3D output into a 1D vector.
 This 1D vector is then passed through two dense layers.
-The first dense layer has 64 neurons with ’relu’ activation, and the second dense layer has 10 neurons with ’softmax’ activation.
+The first dense layer has 64 neurons with ’relu’ activation, and the second dense layer has 10 neurons with ’softmax’ activation.
 The softmax function is used to produce a probability distribution over the 10 possible classes in the CIFAR-10 dataset.
 The CNN is compiled using the ’adam’ optimizer, loss function, and ’accuracy’ metric.
-During training, the model is trained for 100 epochs, and the training data is divided into batches of 32 samples each.
+During training, the model is trained for 100 epochs, and the training data is divided into batches of 32 samples each.
 During the training process, the CNN learns to adjust the values of the weights in each layer so as to minimize the loss function.
 The optimization algorithm (in this case, Adam) uses backpropagation to calculate the gradients of the loss function with respect to the weights, and updates the weights accordingly.
-With CNN, at the end 100 epochs, accuracy was at around 98 percentage with an average processing time of 48ms/step.
+With CNN, at the end 100 epochs, accuracy was at around 98 percentage with an average processing time of 48ms/step.
 CNN’s are best for image classification and gives superb accuracy.
 Also computation is much less compared to simple ANN as maxpooling reduces the image dimensions while still preserving the features.